Jeffery05/dispersion-strategy/README.md

 ## 📉 Why Reverse Dispersion?

-After observing a significant divergence between **implied** and **realized correlation** starting mid-2025, we pivoted from traditional dispersion to **reverse dispersion**.
+After observing a significant divergence between **implied** and **realized correlation** starting mid-April 2025, we pivoted from traditional dispersion to **reverse dispersion**.

 The chart below shows SPX 3M Implied Correlation (white) vs. SPX 3M Realized Correlation (blue):

 ![Bloomberg Correlation](./bloomberg_correlation.png)

-> **Observation**: Realized correlation remained elevated while implied correlation collapsed around **June 23, 2025**, creating a large gap and an attractive setup for reverse dispersion.
+> **Observation**: Around June 23, 2025, realized correlation dropped, but remained **above** implied correlation.
+Combined with low volatility in individual stocks and sustained index movement, this created a favorable setup for reverse dispersion — where short single-name straddles benefited from decay, and the long index straddle captured broader market moves.

 ---

 ## 🧠 Strategy Summary

-In reverse dispersion, we **short single-name option straddles** and **long the index straddle**, aiming to profit when realized correlation falls and implied correlation rises.
+In **reverse dispersion**, we **short single-name option straddles** and **long the index straddle**, aiming to profit when **realized correlation stays higher than implied correlation**.

-Key properties:
+The strategy works best when stocks move **together** (high realized correlation), but not by much individually.
+In this case, the single-name options lose value from **theta decay** and **implied volatility bleed**, while the index straddle benefits from capturing the broader market’s movement.

+Even if realized correlation starts to fall, reverse dispersion can still perform well **as long as it's higher than implied correlation**, which creates the pricing mismatch the trade is based on.

+Key properties of our reverse dispersion trading algorithm:
-- **Vega-neutral**: Net vega exposure is dynamically neutralized using SPY straddles.
+- **Vega-neutral**: Net vega exposure is dynamically neutralized using SPY straddles to focus on the alpha generated from correlation mispricing, not volatility exposure.
 - **Rolling Adjustments**: Positions are rebalanced daily based on new greeks and prices.
 - **Expiry-Aware**: Hedging stops within 3 days of expiry to prevent tail-end risk.